bh3d4/Space-VT-task2-demo/README.md

 The features which have been finished

+ - Show a certain element in the canvas in some days based on hour
- - Show a certain element in the canvas in a day or in a month
+ - Show a certain element in the canvas in some months based on day (the number is avg, max or min of the day)
- - Compare a certain element in the canvas in some days or months
+ - Show a certain element in the canvas in some years based on day or month (the number is avg, max or min of the day or month)

 ### IMF data in MongoDB documents